Therapists Have Therapists Too

 19 Sept – written by Katrin Kemmerzehl – Blog

-Being in therapy helped me understand, in a way no textbook ever could, what it feels like to sit in the client’s chair.
-The hesitation, the awkward silences, the relief when someone truly listens, and those small moments of insight that feel like tiny triumphs.
-Experiencing this first-hand made me more compassionate, grounded, and attuned when I’m with my clients.
+Yet over time, it became one of the most meaningful parts of my growth.
+It taught me, in a way no textbook ever could, what it feels like to be the one reaching out, the hesitation, the awkward silences, the relief when someone truly listens, and those quiet moments of insight that feel like small triumphs.

 Why Therapy Matters